 This elective course is meant to introduce students to cooking and working with food.
 Even if you have no experience coming in, you will leave feeling comfortable in the kitchen.
 This class will also help you to realize whether you have a passion for cooking and if you would like to possibly pursue it as a career.
-Our units will focus on specific cooking methods used in the kitchen today; boiling, simmering, poaching, steaming, roasting and many more.
+Our food units will begin with cold preparations like salsa, guacamole, salads, and dressings and transition to cooking methods used in the kitchen today; boiling (pasta and potato cookery, etc.), simmering (sauce preparation, rice cookery, etc.), and roasting (meat, poultry, and vegetable cookery, casseroles, baked goods, etc.).
 Each unit will include a number of recipes that you will prepare in groups and take with you to enjoy.
-Sanitation, equipment identification, and a large emphasis on knife skills are also included to begin a strong foundation in your culinary arts education
+Sanitation, equipment identification, and a large emphasis on knife skills are also included to begin a strong foundation in your culinary arts education.